saforem2/personal_site/content/_index.md

 # About Me

-I'm currently a [postdoctoral research associate](https://www.alcf.anl.gov/about/people/sam-foreman) working in the data science group at the [Leadership Computing Facility](https://www.alcf.anl.gov) at [Argonne National Laboratory](https://www.anl.gov).
+I'm currently an [Assistant Computational Scientist](https://www.alcf.anl.gov/about/people/sam-foreman) working in the data science group at the [Leadership Computing Facility](https://www.alcf.anl.gov) at [Argonne National Laboratory](https://www.anl.gov).

 I'm generally interested in the application of machine learning to computational problems in physics, particularly within the context of high performance computing.